silmu/Symfony_PHPblog/README.md

 5. Start Docker container SYMFONY-MAMP
 6. Visit URL: http://localhost:8007/ to see the app
 7. Use Crtl + C to stop the watch
+8. You can use username "admin" with password "admin" or username "admin2" with password "admin".
+Alternatively, you can register a new user.

 # Tech stack